wgpatrick/wgpatrick.github.io/_posts/2025-03-17-software-with-a-market-of-one.md

 category: Software
 ---

 Two months ago, I needed a new personal website and decided to give codegen a spin.
 Friends pointed me to Cursor and, hours later, I had a markdown [website](https://willpatrick.xyz) on a shiny new domain.
 Had I known hours earlier that Github hosted websites?
 Nope.
-How about a bio-inspired art thing for the entrance animation?
+How about a [bio-inspired art thing](https://willpatrick.xyz/growth/) for the entrance animation?
 Bang.
-Unnecessary but useful annotations on my CV page?
+Unnecessary but <span class="annotated-term" data-id="useful-annotations"> useful annotations</span> on my CV page?
 Letsss gooo.
 Suddenly, I realized I could easily build my own software, and that this was true for everyone else.

 In college, I first encountered the steep learning curve of syntax, methods, and functions.
 My classmates, it appeared, had been coding since they were 12 and flew through our assignments.
 Thoroughly deflated, I focused on hardware for the rest of my career, leaving software to others.